near/NEPs/text/0000-near-shell.md

 * `near contract build`
 * `near contract deploy`
 * `near contract call`
+* `near contract view`

 ### `near config <command>`
+* `near config`         : List the location of active configuration file if it's loaded, or default config settings
+* `near config set`     : Set a key in the active configuration, or if using default, create a config file in the home directory with defaults and the specified key and value

+## Command input can be inline and file-based

+Some commands in `near-shell` may become long and difficult to type out.
+End users with a standard Terminal application may have a difficult time making small adjustments to a command that is quite lengthy.
+(Ex: pressing backwards or forwards many times to correct a typo.)

+In this spec, flags may be done inline:

+`…call my_dapp my_function -i '{"key": "value_19"}'`

+or designated by a file:

+`…call my_dapp my_function -f ./params.json`

 ### User Stories
 For user-facing NEPs this section should focus on user stories.